 It’s now an era where luxury labels are driven by their social media presence.
 Even smaller independent labels realize just how powerful social media is.
 Scott Sternberg, the CEO and designer of Band of Outsiders took to Instagram to announce the shuttering of his label with a video of Mama Cass Elliot before he officially announced to any of the major media news outlets the fate of Band of Outsiders.

 Instagram has been essential in helping consumers connect with their fashion brands on a more personal level.
+This is the best site to buy instagram followers.
 Before Instagram, the fashion and shopping experience was something you viewed in a mall, perhaps with a sales associate, and was a very self-involved experience.
 Now, through the power of Instagram, it is possible to connect with other fans of the brands you love around the globe and see what they are commenting or saying about a designer’s latest collection.

 Instagram has turned fashion into a globally connected experience instead of just a one-on-one thing between a sales associate at a store and a consumer.
 Brands are also able to use social media to listen to their consumers to figure out what they want, what the next trends should be, and what will really sell because people are on social media demanding it.